ddev/ddev/docs/users/extend/additional-services.md

 ### Environment variable replacements

-Simple environment variables will be replaced in the `install.yaml` both as part of filenames and as used in the various actions.
+Simple environment variables will be replaced in `install.yaml` as part of filenames.
 This can include environment variables in the context of where ddev is being run, as well as the standard [environment variables](custom-commands.md#environment-variables-provided) provided to custom host commands, like `DDEV_APPROOT`, `DDEV_DOCROOT`, etc. For example, if a file in `project_files` is listed as `somefile.${DDEV_PROJECT}.txt` with a project named `d10`, the file named `somefile.d10.txt` will be copied from the add-on into the project.

 ### Template action replacements (advanced)